gokhanarkan/gokhanarkan.com/content/posts/example-post.md

 ]
 +++

-This post was written with ChatGPT-3.5 with 0.7 temperature.
+This post was written by ChatGPT-3.5 with 0.7 temperature for example purposes.

 So, as you know, I maintain a personal website to showcase my work and share my thoughts with the world.
 For many years, I used Next.js to power my landing page gokhanarkan.com.
 However, recently I made the switch to Hugo and I want to share with you why I made this decision.